tetsufmbio/taxallnomy/README.md

 If you have any suggestion to improve our work  or  any  question,  feel  free  to contact us by these email addresses:

-  tetsufmbio@gmail.com (PhD.
+  tetsu@imd.ufrn.br (PhD.
 Tetsu Sakamoto)

   miguel@icb.ufmg.br (PhD.
 J. Miguel Ortega)

-See also the Taxallnomy website at biodados.icb.ufmg.br/taxallnomy
+See also the Taxallnomy website at bioinfo.icb.ufmg.br/taxallnomy

 Laboratorio de Biodados
 Universidade Federal de Minas Gerais (UFMG)